mabin9527/ATM-project/README.md

 ----------------------------------------
 #### Open account

 When the user wants to open a bank account, option 1 is selected.
-The following information are required:
+The following information is required:

 - Passport number.
 The format of the passport number example is listed clearly.
 The user's passport number will be verified by a regular expression.
 If the passport number is correct, the process will go next step.
 Otherwise, it will go back to the start menu.